M.I Abaga

-Since then, he has released albums including MI 2: The Movie (2010), The Chairman (2014), and The Guy (2022).
+Since then, he has released the albums MI 2: The Movie (2010), The Chairman (2014), and The Guy (2022).
 He was the CEO of Chocolate City from 2015 to 2019 before leaving in 2020 to establish his own label, Incredible Music.
 He is known for revolutionizing Nigerian hip hop on the continent, including how rap cyhers in Africa are made.
 According to Okay Africa, M.I is one of the greatest African rappers of all time.
 His awards include Best Hip-Hop Act at the MTV Africa Music Awards in 2009, and a nomination for the BET Awards in 2010.

 Early life and career

 Abaga was born in Jos, Plateau State, Nigeria to parents from Takum in Taraba state.
 He attended Baptist High School, Jos, and has two brothers.
 His mother bought him a musical piano and he listened to songs by Lauryn Hill, Bob Marley, Sarah McLachlan, Pablo Neruda, Jay-Z and DMX; those which built him into the music world.
 Abaga proceeded to Calvin College, Michigan, where he studied Business and Economics.
 He performed in school's shows and concerts.

 Abaga began his music career after he had returned to Nigeria in 2003.
 In 2006, M.I Abaga gained nationwide attention with his song "Crowd Mentality".
 He followed up with his debut studio album Talk About It (2008).
 His first album gathered awards such as the Musician of the Year in the Modemen Awards in 2008, and Best Hip Hop Artist in the City People Entertainment Awards.
 His first mixtape was "Pyeri Boy", and later released a sample mixtape Illegal Music in 2009.
 His sophomore album, MI 2: The Movie (2010), featured songs such as "Undisputed", "Action Film and "Number One".
 Other singles during this period were "Safe", "Teaser", "Fast Money, Fast Cars" and "Anoti".
 In 2008, he won Lyricist on the Roll at The Headies and in 2009 won Best Hip-Hop Artist at the MTV Africa Music Awards.
 Illegal Music II (2012) followed.
 In 2013, notjustok.com ranked M.I as the fourth most talented rapper in Nigeria.
 M.I released "NotJustOk/Savage" on Illegal Music 3 in 2016 to clap back on being compared to other Nigerian rap stars and demanded that critics leave his name off their lists as a means to gain more traction for themselves.